 This Buddhist temple sits at the foot of Phnom Kompong Trach, a dramatic karst formation riddled with more than 100 caverns and passageways.
 From the wat, an underground passage leads to a fishbowl-like formation, s…

-By far the friendliest pepper farm to visit, Sothy's has a shop and offers short tours that explain the history and process behind the Kampot pepper industry.
+One of the friendliest pepper farms to visit, Sothy's has a shop and offers short tours that explain the history and process behind the Kampot pepper industry.
 It's about 17km northeast of central Kep.
+There's also …

 This 'beach' has dining platforms and food shacks, but not really any sand as such.
 It begins a few hundred metres southeast of Kep Beach, just past the town's famous giant crab statue.